Reference

 The entire globals section is optional.
 You can use it to re-configure the following default entity detection and transformation settings:

 • enable: Boolean specifying whether to perform classification.
-Defaults to false, which sets column.entity to none for all columns.
+Defaults to true when running within Gretel Cloud; defaults to false otherwise.
+When false, sets column.entity to none for all columns.
 When true, classification accuracy currently necessitates sending column names and a few (equal to num_samples) randomly selected values from each column to the Gretel Cloud.

 • entities: List of PII entities that Transform's classification model will attempt to detect.
 Defaults to the following commonly used entities: [name, first_name, last_name, company, email, phone_number, address, street_address, city, administrative_unit, country, postcode].
 For best practices around customizing this list, see Classification.